Hallmark Mystery: Programming

 The first original movie to premiere on the channel was Son of the Dragon on April 2, 2008, this was followed by a continuous stream of original movie premieres.
-In July 2010, the channel began airing scripted television series to it's schedule.
+In July 2010, the channel began airing scripted television series to its schedule.
 Currently, these syndicated series mostly include mystery series and Hallmark Channel original series.

 As a companion to Hallmark Channel's "Countdown to Christmas" event, the network also airs a large number of Christmas-themed films during the later months of the year, branded as "Miracles of Christmas".